lcampbe79/LambdaSchool-CS-Resource/README.md

-# Lambda_School_CS_Resource
+# 🤖 Lambda_School_CS_Resource
-A basic resource list for Lambda School students going into CS
+This is a basic resource list for Lambda School students going into CS.
+It's broken up according the what should be done by the first day.
+After that it's broken up according to what materials are covered by which week.
+Reading Resources are recommended to read when you have time to help supplement.
+**_If you are a student coming from DS, PLEASE review proper Gitflow documented here._**
+**_This is not a complete list.
+In CS you will be responsible for Googling anything the instructors do not cover in class._**

-## Lambda School Complete CS Wiki:
+## Lambda School's Complete CS Wiki:
 https://github.com/LambdaSchool/CS-Wiki/wiki

 ## Git Intro (for DS students) always fork ➡️ clone ➡️ create a new branch